technomancy/bussard/spoilers/characters.md

 ## Nari Phouen <nari.phouen@starlink.net.sol>

 She is an older freelance repair tech with an amateur interest in historical computing.
 Gruff but kind at heart.
-She originally want to board your craft just to get passage to another system, but her old-fashioned style means she won't get on board without meeting the captain in-person first, which is obviously impossible in your
+She originally wants to board your craft just to get passage to another system, but her old-fashioned style means she won't get on board without meeting the captain in-person first, which is obviously impossible in your